yuyuan-lin/yuyuan-lin.github.io/index.md

 </div>

 <!--- Greeting -->
-Hi, this is Yuyuan Lin, a current master student in chronic diseases epidemiology at Yale University.
+Hi, this is Yuyuan Lin, a current Ph.D. student in epidemiology at UCLA.
 Welcome to my personal website!
 If you are interested in my experience, feel free to contact me using the following information:

 <!--- Contact me -->
 * Cell (US): **+1 (203)-390-8031** (also work for iMessage & FaceTime)
 * Cell (CN): **+86 150-6128-8602** (also work for WeChat)
-* E-mail: **yuyuan.lin@yale.edu**
+* E-mail: **yuyuanlin@ucla.edu**

 ****
 <!--- My resume -->
 A bit more about myself:
 ## Education Background

+#### UCLA, Fielding School of Public Health; Los Angeles, CA, USA
+* From 2021 to Present
+* Ph.D. student in Epidemiology

 #### Yale University, School of Publich Health; Hew Haven, CT, USA
-* From 2019 to Present
+* From 2019 to 2021
 * Master of Public Health (MPH), major in Chronic Diseases Epidemiology

 #### Shanghai Jiao Tong University, School of Medicine; Shanghai, China